MorcilloSanz/ConvGPU/README.md

 # ConvolutionGPU
+`Convolution` is a mathematical operation that combines two functions to produce a third function, representing how one function modifies or affects another.
+It is widely used in various fields, including signal processing, image processing, and deep learning.

-This header file defines the necessary structures and functions to perform 2D discrete convolution on matrices utilizing CUDA for parallel processing.
+This header file defines the necessary structures and functions to perform `2D discrete convolution` on matrices using `CUDA` for parallel processing.
 It includes a matrix class template for managing 2D data and functions for performing convolution and other related operations.
 Take a look at [Convolution](https://en.wikipedia.org/wiki/Convolution) and [Kernel](https://en.wikipedia.org/wiki/Kernel_(image_processing)).

 The general expression of a discrete 2D convolution is defined as: